MarkLee131/oss-fuzz-gen/docs/DOCKER_SETUP.md

 The image ships with a virtualenv in `/venv` and copies the entire tree under `/experiment`.
 Pass `INSTALL_HOST_CLI=false` when you do not need the bundled Docker/gcloud tooling.

 ## 3. Run experiments inside the container
 `report/docker_run.py` is a thin wrapper around `run_logicfuzz.py`.
-It launches a local Fuzz Introspector (unless told otherwise) and executes the workflow.
+It expects an already running Fuzz Introspector service (typically started from `Dockerfile.fuzz-introspector`) and executes the workflow.
 Reports remain as raw artifacts under `results/` and can be visualized later with `python -m report.web`.

 ```bash
 # 1) Configure your LLM API keys: